Trumpism; Beyond Trump, the birth of a crisis-making discourse in American politics – Mehr News Agency | RCO News Agency

 1. Extreme nationalism and “America first” policy

-2. Anti-elite and anti-media political system
+2. Ai-elite and ai-media political system

 3. Economic populism and opposition to globalization

-4. Anti-immigration and white identityism
+4. Ai-immigration and white ideityism

 5. Media and digital politics